Pinpoint tests of suspension

 Yes

 Install new tires.
 Adjust wheel alignment to specification.
-Check if the system is working properly.
+Check if the system operates normally.

 No